jakubsuplicki/pacman-simulator/README.md

 After ensuring you have the correct version of Node.js, install the required npm packages by running:

 ### `yarn`

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is recommended to use node version of 16.19.0

 ## Available Scripts